Orthopaedic Journal of MP Chapter

-Role of Self Help in traumatic dorsolumber spinal cord injury: A case report.
+Role of Self Help in traumatic dorsolumber spinal cord injury: A case report

-Sharma ANK, Gohiya A, Gaur S
+Sharma ANK1*, Gohiya A2, Gaur S3

 Introduction: Post traumatic dorsolumbar fractures with spinal cord injuries are always considered a challenging task for any orthopaedician.
 The degree of functional impairment and health related quality of life (HRQL) depend upon level and completeness of lesion.
 Physiotherapy and rehabilitation are the keys to make the patient return back to pre-injury status